 For ten of your players, you can expect one of them to share it with his friend.
 You see how wrong it would be to consider it as your main marketing strategy?

 What you need for marketing is computer with internet, and ton of time.
-Before internet it wasn’t so popular and you needed money to promote your product.
-However now there are ton of online ways to do it.
+Before internet got popularized and widely available, you needed money to promote your product.
+However now there are ton of ways to do it online.

 All these methods require time and have very small results unless done correctly, strategically and many times.
 Actually, even then they need ton of time and effort.
 But that’s better than nothing, right?